KyleAMathews/react-component-starter/README.md

 react-component-starter
 =======================

-Quickstart for creating a Coffeescript React component with examples
+Quickstart for creating a Coffeescript React component with a demo page.